The art of growing a bonsai tree varies from place to place and generation to generation.

 Some believe that a bonsai never stops growing, and there are always new ways to prune and wire the trees.

 Others believe that once they’ve stunted, they stop growing.

 While it is widely debated about the time required to grow a bonsai tree, all of them can say with certainty that they take a LONG time to grow.

 Generally, Bonsai takes generations to mature.
-Depending on its species and the climate, it can take anywhere from 15 to 20 years to grow from seed to healthy Bonsai tree.
+Depending on its species and the climate, it can take anywhere from 15 to 20 years to grow from seed to a healthy Bonsai tree.
 They can live for over 100- 1000 years in optimum conditions.

 While a few species grow faster than most, patience is the key.

 They argue that a bonsai tree requires meticulous, constant care and nurturing to shape it into a proper bonsai tree.

 Read on to clear your doubts and know exactly how long Bonsai trees take to grow and the factors affecting the growth rate!